Margaret Britton Vaughn: Career

 Vaughn has expressed that the talents of poetry are inherited and their pursuit inevitable.
 She herself gave up her career of seventeen years in advertising to pursue writing full time, to her family and friends’ dismay.
 She began this transition by working in a newspaper to build her skills then fully committing to poetry.
 She is the only recipient of the Mark Twain fellowship from Elmira College.
 Her time in a place Mark Twain once lived in inspired her work, Foretasting Heaven: Conversations with Twain at Quarry Farm.

-Vaughn describes her writing as communicating the experience of living in small towns.
+She described her writing as communicating the experience of living in small towns.
 From a young age, she was inspired by and heavily influenced by country music and wrote poems and songs.
 She has also written plays performed at the numerous Tennessee theaters; her most famous play, I Wonder if Eleanor Roosevelt Ever Made a Quilt, was performed at the National Quilter's Convention.

 In 1995, the Tennessee state legislature selected Vaughn to be Tennessee's poet laureate citing many of the plays, collections, and books Vaughn wrote throughout her career and her performances and outreach throughout the state of Tennessee.
 As poet laureate, Vaughn wrote Tennessee's bicentennial poem, inaugural poems for many Tennessee governors including current governor, Bill Lee, and a poem to commemorate the 50th anniversary of the US Air Force.